 We know that our mental health and physical health are separate entities.
 However, they are deeply interlinked, and the negative effects on one directly impact the other.

 Studies have shown that mental health issues, regardless of their severity, can lead to poor decisions and make it difficult for our bodies to fight off chronic conditions.
 Neglecting our mental health can even lead to severe health complications such as obesity, asthma, high blood pressure, heart disease, gastronomical problems, and premature death.
+The definition of meditation clearly explains the benefits utilising different types of meditation techniques.

 “What does your anxiety do?
 It does not empty tomorrow of its sorrow, but it empties today of its strength.
 It does not make you escape the evil; it makes you unfit to cope with it if it comes.” ― Raymond L. Cramer